wknickless/sniff/README.md

 ### iptables-persistent
-Docker and Kubernetes really like complicated Netfilter rules, and these rules are applied even to packets transiting bridges with link-local disabled.
+Docker and Kubernetes really like complicated Netfilter rules, and these rules are applied even to packets transiting bridges with no link-local addresses applied.
+But we want IPv4 and IPv6 packets to flow freely through the bridges we're using as monitoring points.
 So:
 ```
 sudo apt install iptables-persistent
 ```